-From time to time we receive a question about which DB engine is better and when to choose SQL over NoSQL.
-This has the potential to be a large and complex discussion or a full course, but we will keep this help article high level.
+From time to time, we receive questions about which database engine is better and when to choose SQL over NoSQL.
+In this article, we’ll explain the difference between these engine types and what factors might influence your decision.
+This has the potential to be a large and complex discussion or even a full course, but we'll keep this article high-level.

 The choice between a NoSQL database vs. a SQL database

 This is really a choice that should be driven by how you are planning to use the data.

 If it is very structured data where you plan to use table joins and complex data relationships, then you should probably use a SQL (Relational) database.
 Table joins and efficient complex queries are strengths of databases with well-structured data.

 If the data needs to have flexible structures but fairly clear use patterns, then a NoSQL database may be better.
 NoSQL databases are often the choices for web applications where the ability to accommodate various data structures is a design advantage, and complexity of analysis is not an immediate concern.

 There are many types of database engine.
 Common SQL (Relational) engines include; Aurora, MySQL, MariaDB, Oracle, SQL Server (MS), and PostgreSQL.
 There are also literally hundreds of NoSQL engines of different types (external site, opens in new tab).
 AWS promotes their own NoSQL-as-a-service platforms (external site, opens in new tab) (DynamoDB, Neptune, and ElastiCache)—however, you have a wide choice beyond that.
 All have their relative pros and cons, and as a designer you should choose the database based on the features that you need compared to the cost.

 Traditionally, a business would only have one or two different database engines due to the cost of having a team of database admins to administer each engine.
 With database-as-a-service there is no reason to not mix and match and use the best tool in the right place.